juanlvo/CarND-Vehicle-Detection/writeup.md

 	</tr>
 	<tr>
 		<td>Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)</td>
 		<td>The sliding-window search plus classifier (only SVM) has been used to search for and identify vehicles in the videos provided.
-Video output has been generated with detected vehicle positions drawn bounding boxes. the video is <a href="video_p5.mp4">here</a></td>
+Video output has been generated with detected vehicle positions drawn bounding boxes. <b>Update: now is using SVM+HOG Sub sampling after the change of the reviewer</b> The video is <a href="video_p5.mp4">here</a></td>
 	</tr>
 	<tr>
 		<td>Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.</td>
-		<td>There is the implementation of heatmap you can find the function mix_heat_map_image in the 4th box, this function is recibing the boxes and then is representing one big box with a filter of number of boxes in the line 19 of the box 4th</td>
+		<td>There is the implementation of heatmap you can find the function mix_heat_map_image in the 4th box, this function is recibing the boxes and then is representing one big box with a filter of number of boxes in the line 19 of the box 4th <b>Update: it was implemented a new thershold in the function find_cars, located in lesson_function.py line 407 where you can see the calling of the function svc.decision_function with a thershold of 2.5, improving the detection of windows</b></td>
 	</tr>
 </table>